Urigo/angular-meteor/README.md

         });
       };
     });

+### Nested views and routing via [UI-Router](https://github.com/angular-ui/ui-router)
+To evolve the concept of an angularjs route into a more general concept of a state for managing complex application UI states.

 ### Touch events via [Hammer.js](https://github.com/EightMedia/hammer.js/)
 Within an Angular.js application, allows you to specify custom behaviour on Hammer.js touch events.